Why and how actuaries have betrayed all Canadians

 For most Canadians, if their bank intentionally tried to shortchange them of, for example, $100, they would likely detect it and aggresively demand an apology.
 However, they are in the dark on how their CPP contributions are being handled.

 This is because actuarial science is highly complex.
-Every three years, our Chief Actuary produces a report roughly 200 pages long that is packed with complex daunting mathematics that almost all Canadians would never assess.
+Every three years, our Chief Actuary produces a report roughly 200 pages long that is packed with complex daunting mathematics that almost all Canadians would never want to assess.

 Meanwhile, if you include employer matching on our behalf, all Canadians contribute 10-20% of their income to pension funds, all monitored exclusively by actuaries.
-They are forced to trust these actuaries to treat their considerable pension contributions with appropriate care and justice, using advanced actuarial mathematics.
+Canadians are forced to trust these actuaries to treat their considerable pension contributions with appropriate care and justice, using advanced actuarial mathematics.

 While our Chief Actuary has produced thousands of complex pages for the public to view regarding the status of the CPP, there are only two factors that impact a surplus or deficit in a pension plan - Net Cash Flow and Investment Return.

 Net Cash Flow is the amount remaining after contributions from working Canadians are reduced by pension payments to retirees.
-When estimating this figure as they do for the next 75 years, actuaries use complex mathematics to analyze long-term demographic and economic factors including inflation, immigration, fertility rates, employment levels and mortality rates.
-About 90% of actuarial reports on the CPP deal with estimating Net Cash Flow.
+When estimating this figure for the next 75 years, actuaries use complex mathematics to analyze long-term demographic and economic factors including inflation, immigration, fertility rates, employment levels and mortality rates.
+(On September 11, 2024, Finance Minister Freeland emailed me why the CPP is not declaring a surplus.
+She claimed we need the surplus because baby boomers are retiring.
+Actuaries have already 100% accounted for the influx of baby boomers as pensioners and their longevity in their analysis.)

 The difference is astounding.
-If you invested $10,000 with a 6% return for 15 years, you would have $24,000.
+If, for example, you invested $10,000 with a 6% return for 15 years, you would have $24,000.
 With a 10% return, you would have almost twice as much, $42,000.

 When our Chief Actuary was asked to comment, he responded via email that “The CPP is not in surplus” and “No further comment”.
 Despite irrefutable evidence the CPP now has a $500 billion surplus, he has never mentioned “surplus” in his thousands of pages of reports produced since 2010.